apache/mxnet/docs/how_to/finetune.md

 neural network's weights from scratch, starting from random initialized parameters, we would overfit the training set badly.

-One approach to get around this problem is to first pre-train a deep net on a large-scale dataset, like ImageNet.
-Then, given a new dataset, we can start with these pre-trained weights when training on our new task.
+One approach to get around this problem is to first pretrain a deep net on a large-scale dataset, like ImageNet.
+Then, given a new dataset, we can start with these pretrained weights when training on our new task.
 This process is commonly called _fine-tuning_.
 There are a number of variations of fine-tuning.
 Sometimes, the initial neural network is used only as a _feature extractor_.
 That means that we freeze every layer prior to the output layer and simply learn